nagasudhirpulla/taming_python/blog/skills/intro_to_matplotlib.md

 ### Anatomy of a matplotlib figure
 * A graph in matplotlib is called a **figure**
 * A matplotlib figure can have **plot, axis, title, legend, grid, ticks, tick labels, spines**
-* The figure below describes all the components of a matplotlib figure
+* The figure below describes all the components of a matplotlib figure.
+* Please take your time to understand the nomenclatures used in matplotlib figure, since these terms will be used in matplotlib functions to control the appearance of a figure.

 ![anatomy of a matplotlib figure](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/anatomy_of_matplotlib_figure.PNG)